MultiSafepay/docs/content/payments/methods/pay-later/afterpay/payment-flow.md

 The customer selects AfterPay at checkout and is redirected straight to AfterPay.

 [Redirect flow](/api/#afterpay---redirect)
-The customer:

-- Selects AfterPay at checkout and is redirected to a MultiSafepay payment page
-- Provides their birthdate, email address, and phone number, and accepts the terms and conditions
+The customer is redirected to a [MultiSafepay payment page](/payment-pages/) to accept the terms and conditions and provide their birth date, email address, and phone number.
-- Is redirected to your success page
+They are then redirected to your success page.

 {{< /details>}}